steven4ibm/2-zone-vpc/README.md

 The following variables need to be set before use

-* `softlayer_username` is an Infrastructure user name.
-Go to https://cloud.ibm.com/iam/users/, select the user, scroll down and check username under VPN password.
-* `softlayer_api_key` is an Infrastructure API Key.
-Go to https://cloud.ibm.com/iam/users/, select the user, scroll down and check Classic infrastructure API key under API keys.
-If you don't have one already, go to https://cloud.ibm.com/iam/#/apikeys and create a new Classic infrastructure key.
+* `ibmcloud_api_key` is an IBM Cloud API Key.
+If you don't have one already, go to https://cloud.ibm.com/iam/#/apikeys and create a new key.

 ### Variables